hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 |Cadbury dairy milk silk|
 |Grape wine             |

-**Objective of adding entity examples is to try and cover entity values with multiple spans.
+**Objective of adding examples in Dictionary is to try and cover entity values with multiple spans.
 For eg. `apple` is a single word and `cadbury dairy milk silk` has 4 words.
 This helps the model generalize better.**

 Tips -
 1. Try and add entity values of variable spans.
 For example -